Story & Conversation

 He/She shook Her/His head.
 "Hardly anybody on earth today realizes that in order to provide a stage for this exploration, a whole new dimension had to come into existence as well as a new species of sentient entities.
 The location of this realm had to be on the, what you would call, most outside of what was in existence already.
 That way, it would be truly on its own and capable to accommodate all possible answers to the crucial question whether life outside of My direct presence is a viable alternative."

 He/She paused for quite a while.
 "Outside your solar system something like 'time' does occur, as does something like 'distance'.
-However, in those dimensions, these concepts mean almost the opposite as among you.
+However, in those dimensions, these concepts mean almost the opposite as they do among you.
 Time is not used to mark moments on a continuum, but indicates growth and achievements.
 Distance is measured in terms of the density of My closeness, as I am the center, force, volume and essence of all that exists."

 "Keep two things in mind when you continue with the story.
-One is that the human race came into being specifically for the purpose of answering the ultimate question about love being a choice.
-So your 'twin situation' is incorrect, in as far as you paint them as being like their siblings.
+One is that the human race came into being specifically for the purpose of answering the ultimate question about love being a choice - or not.
+So your 'twin situation' is incorrect in as far as you paint them as being like their siblings.
 The new species I talk about needed to be especially equipped in order to even consider the horrendous mission of being on their own.
 Secondly, by your way of counting, it took millions of years to provide and prepare a proper environment for the human race.
 The succession from one type of human beings to the next, as you are going to describe it, also lasted hundreds of centuries.
 Keep this in mind when, in your narrative, you use only one extended family's lifetime."

 But now I'm stepping into your next chapter.
 "I love you, Pieter.
 Give me a hug."

 (These last words shocked me.
 They woke me up to the fact that while She/He was talking, part of me was already figuring out how to continue the story.
 My concentration level is porous.
-I think I'm listening, but my mind is somewhere else.
+I think I'm listening but my mind is somewhere else.
 It's embarrassing.)

 He/She repeated two more times that I could hug Her/Him.
 I was sitting in the chair opposite of Him/Her, near the fireplace.
 "You don't have to stand up and come here.
 When you hug Me now, it's an illustration of what I just said about distance.
 You experience Me as sitting in the chair, a few feet away.
 But now, hugging Me while not moving your body, you're fully aware of Me touching you and you touching Me.
 According to earth-standards that is not possible and surely not 'normal'.
 But you know better."